 Profile

-My research interests focus on automating the pipeline of finding bugs in programs, understanding them, and exploiting them.
+Broadly speaking, I'm doing software security and my research interests center around automating the pipeline of finding bugs in programs, understanding them, and acting upon them (either exploiting or patching them).
 Currently, I spend most of my time on improving fuzzing, such that we can find more bugs in less time.

 For questions, discussion or collaboration, feel free to reach out via Twitter or email.